Kingofhull/aws-static-website/README.md

 6. go to cloud front and click on create distribution
 - go back to your S3 bucket and copy the url and paste, removing the http//
 - tick "redirect http to https
+- scrow down to "Alternate domain name" and paste your doman name
 - choose the certificate you got
 - click create distribution and copy the url and test if it's working
 7. Finally go back to route 53 and click on create record